• Home

 Similar to bidding on keywords, you can select negative keywords in your account, at the ad group or campaign level.
 In this article, we’ll outline everything you need to know to use negative keywords in Ads – effectively.

-6 Tips to Effectively Use Negative Keywords
+How to Use Negative Keywords Effectively?

 Using negative keywords is crucial to pay-per-click (PPC) advertising success, as it offers marketers a powerful way of refining their traffic, which optimizes the campaign budget.